fossabot/hoe-manns/DEVELOPING.md

 #### PULL REQUESTS
 If you want to merge your branch with the trunk, send a pull request.

-Please base all Merge requests off the `master` branch.
-Merges to `X.X` only occur through the `master` branch.
+Please base all Merge requests off the `develop` branch.
+Merges to `X.X` only occur through the `develop` branch.